Backpackers’ Guru of Interlaken

 Erich seems inexhaustible when it comes to ideas on how to create added value for his young guests.
 Besides, the hand-operated ‘Handy-Boats”, for the physically challenged, Erich invested in other rideable two-wheeled vehicles.

-Erich’s pioneering zeal to promote Bernese Oberland was amply demonstrated when during the Geneva summit (1985) between US President Ronald Reagan and Russian leader Mikhail Gorbachev, he invited 50 young Russians and Americans to Interlaken.
+Erich’s pioneering zeal to promote Bernese Oberland across the world was amply demonstrated when during the Geneva summit (1985) between US President Ronald Reagan and Russian leader Mikhail Gorbachev, he invited 50 young Russians and Americans to Interlaken.

 To everybody he likes, Erich hands a lucky one-Swiss-cent coin.
 Former US President Bill Clinton and soccer emperor Franz Beckenbauer also belong to this illustrious club.